The Lifeguard: Production

 Principal photography began in Sewickley, Pennsylvania, on July 9, 2012, and continued in the Pittsburgh metropolitan area through August 10.
 A suburban Fox Chapel home was used for most interior shots.
 The communities of Aleppo, Edgeworth and Leetsdale were also considered as locations.

 Release

 The film competed at the 2013 Sundance Film Festival for Best Dramatic Film.

+Home media

+The Lifeguard was released on DVD on October 8, 2013, and on Blu-ray on November 3, 2015.

 Critical reception

-After its premiere at Sundance, The Lifeguard received generally unfavorable reviews.
 On Rotten Tomatoes the film has an approval rating of 16% based on reviews from 31 critics.

 Peter Debruge of Variety stated: "Drowning in self-pity is about as fun to watch as it sounds, which will mean difficulty getting people interested for any but prurient reasons."
 Justin Lowe of The Hollywood Reporter: "Not even a checklist of indie film attributes can inject a sense of originality into this familiar narrative."
 Jordan Hoffmaгуn of Film.com gave the film a 2.7/10 and stated: "The Lifeguard is a painfully dull (alleged) drama utterly lacking in originality or self-awareness."